 A guide for school leaders

-It was made clear earlier this week that schools in Northern Ireland, Wales, and Scotland are unlikely to return this side of the summer holidays.
-However, as laid out by Prime Minister, Boris Johnson, and soon followed closely by the Department for Education, primary schools in England are being asked to prepare for return as early as June.
+Earlier this week, it was made clear that schools in Northern Ireland, Wales, and Scotland are unlikely to return this side of the summer holidays.
+However, as laid out by Prime Minister Boris Johnson, soon followed closely by the Department for Education, primary schools in England must prepare to return as early as June.

-But what will school look like post-COVID-19, and what measures will education professionals be taking?
+But what will school look like post-COVID-19, and what measures will education professionals take?

 Safeguarding staff and pupils

-Let's take a look at the important factors that education professionals will need to consider before re-opening the school gates.
+Let's look at the crucial factors that education professionals need to consider before reopening the school gates.

-Whenever schools re-open, the return process is likely to involve a phased approach.
+When schools reopen, the return process will likely involve a phased approach.
 Returning pupils by year group will help schools maintain a good level of social distancing to help ensure the health and safety of both staff and pupils.

-Staggering break times will give schools more control over high-traffic areas, and ensure that social distancing guidelines are adhered to.
-To help catering teams implement a 'Grab & Go' food offering, schools are looking to pre-order software and introducing collection points to the dining hall as a solution to help control the number of pupils within one area.
+Staggering break times will give schools more control over high-traffic areas to adhere to social distancing guidelines.
+To help catering teams implement a 'Grab & Go' food offering, schools are using pre-order software and introducing collection points to the dining hall as a solution to help control the number of pupils within one area.

 School lunch after lockdown

-Whilst encouraging less contact within the school grounds, school leaders will be looking at changing their lunch service to adhere to these new rules.
+Whilst encouraging less contact within the school grounds, school leaders will be changing their lunch service to adhere to these new rules.
 So what does this mean for school catering staff?

-It could mean a phased approach to lunchtimes with certain classes or year groups eating their lunch at different times and locations which would limit the number of pupils within the dining hall at one time.
-Catering teams are also altering their current menus; opting for a reduced menu to offer a Grab & Go lunch service.
+It could mean a phased approach to lunchtimes with specific classes or year groups eating their lunch at different times and locations, limiting the number of pupils within the dining hall at one time.
+Catering teams are also altering their current menus, opting for a reduced menu to offer a Grab & Go lunch service.

 However you are restructuring your catering offering, your software will need to be flexible enough to adapt.
-Let's take a look at how technology will help schools restructure their catering offering and safeguard pupils.
+Let's look at how technology will help schools restructure their catering offering and safeguard pupils.

-Although schools across the UK utilise some form of cashless catering technology, some schools still rely on outdated forms of payments such as cash which requires a physical transaction in the action of passing money and change between catering staff and pupils.
-To remove cash and the associated risks from schools, there will undoubtedly be more reliance on online payment software.
+Although schools across the UK utilise some form of cashless catering technology, some schools still rely on outdated forms of payments such as physical money, which requires a physical transaction in the action of passing money and change between catering staff and pupils.
+Removing cash and school-associated risks will undoubtedly encourage reliance on online payment software.

-Schools in England are already switching their biometric software, that requires pupils to touch a fingerprint reader, to other forms of contactless identification.
-Whilst some schools are opting for a pre-ordering app to assist their Grab & Go service and remove transactions entirely, others are simply opting for contactless cards.
-If you can't make the switch before your pupils return, we recommend sanitising the hardware between each transaction and setting up sanitation stations beside areas that still require contact such as the canteen point of sale.
+Some schools opt for a pre-order app to assist their Grab & Go service and remove cash transactions, whilst others opt for contactless cards.
+Suppose you can't make the switch before your pupils return.
+In that case, we recommend sanitising the hardware between each transaction and setting up sanitation stations beside areas that still require contact, such as the canteen point of sale.

-Just as the classroom layout is changing, school catering teams will need to alter their service to deliver speed, whilst ensuring social distancing.
+Just as the classroom layout changes, school catering teams must alter their service to deliver speed while ensuring social distancing.

-Schools across the UK are implementing pre-ordering software to remove the need for contact entirely.
-The use of a pre-ordering mobile app offers secondary schools the same speed of service that they are used to, whilst allowing schools to control the flow of traffic within the dining hall.
-It means that pupils can order their lunch straight from their mobile phone (no contact) and then pick up from a designated collection point to ensure social distancing.
-The software is even flexible enough to work with a delivery operation if your school decides to go down this route.
+Schools across the UK are implementing pre-ordering software to remove the need for contact.
+The use of a pre-ordering mobile app offers secondary schools the same speed of service that they are used to whilst allowing schools to control the flow of traffic within the dining hall.
+It means pupils can order their lunch straight from their mobile phone (no contact) and then pick it up from a designated collection point to ensure social distancing.
+The software is flexible enough to work with a delivery operation if your school decides to go down this route.

-For truly contactless lunch service, we recommend a solution that offers the following three functionalities; removal of cash from your school (online payment provision), pre-ordering software that allows pupils to order and pick up their lunch with no contact (pre-order app), and contactless cards to replace cash and other physical transactions.
+For contactless lunch service, we recommend a solution that removes cash from your school (via online payments), contactless pre-ordering software that allows pupils to order and pick up their lunch (pre-order app), and contactless cards to replace cash and other physical transactions.